 Personal savings

 There are many types of personal savings vehicles.
-Whether you invest in real estate, in a voluntary retirement savings plans (VRSPs) or a registered retirement savings plan (RRSP), your investments must be sufficient for you to maintain your standard of living once you retire.
+Whether you invest in real estate, a registered retirement savings plan (RRSP) or a tax-free savings account (TFSA), your investments must be sufficient for you to maintain your standard of living once you retire.

 There are two main types of investments: registered investments and unregistered investments.